Last reviewed:

 - Decline to click affiliate links — you can always navigate to a retailer directly.

 We do not show a cookie consent banner because, in our configuration, we do not set cookies that require consent under the DPDP Act or the e-Privacy regimes we are aware of.
-If we add anything that requires consent (for example, a paid newsletter that sets cookies), we’ll add a proper consent flow at the same time.
+If we add anything that requires consent (a future newsletter that sets cookies, for example), a proper consent flow will be added at the same time.

 Change log